AppleBreak1/Z490-Vision-D-Customac/README.md

 - SSDT-EC-USBX.aml (Injects fake Embedded Controller device - High Power Charging for iPhone, iPad, etc)

-- SSDT-DMAR.aml (Modifed to remove Reserved Memory Regions in OEM DMAR Table is required to load AppleVTD and to fix issues with ethernet/WiFi when VT-d is enabled.
-It is important to drop OEM DMAR table in ACPI section of the OpenCore config.plist)
+- SSDT-DMAR.aml (Modifed to remove Reserved Memory Regions from OEM DMAR Table.
+This is required to fix issues with WiFi/ethernet when enabling AppleVTD.
+Don't forget to drop OEM DMAR table in ACPI section of the OpenCore config.plist first)

 - SSDT-MCHCSBUS-DTGP.aml (Injects MCHC, SBUS, and DTGP method)